 Pay Attention to How a Candidate Responds to Pressure

-Know What Traits are Most Important
+Know What Traits Are Most Important

 Other Ways to Analyze a Candidate’s Personality

 In addition to checking their social media profiles.
-Hiring managers should put adequate effort into fully vetting candidates in all capacities.
+Hiring managers should put adequate effort into thoroughly vetting candidates in all capacities.
 If their resume indicates they started furthering their education, check in on how that’s going.
-Make note of volunteer involvement and other extracurricular activities.
+Make a note of volunteer involvement and other extracurricular activities.
 Thoroughly investigating them is part of your due diligence as a team leader or hiring manager.

 In Conclusion